semuconsulting/PyGPSClient/README.md

 ![gear icon](/pygpsclient/resources/iconmonstr-gear-2-24.png), or go to Menu..Options.
 * To expand or collapse the banner or serial port configuration widgets, click the ![expand icon](/pygpsclient/resources/iconmonstr-arrow-80-16.png)/![expand icon](/pygpsclient/resources/iconmonstr-triangle-1-16.png) buttons.
 * To show or hide the various widgets, go to Menu..View and click on the relevant hide/show option.
-* Protocols Displayed - Select which protocols to display (NB: this only changes the displayed protocols - to change the actual protocols output by the receiver, use the CFG-PRT command).
+* Protocols Displayed - Select which protocols to display; NMEA, UBX and/or RTCM3 (NB: this only changes the displayed protocols - to change the actual protocols output by the receiver, use the CFG-PRT command).
 * Console Display - Select from parsed, binary or hexadecimal formats.
 * Degrees Format and Units - Change the displayed degree and unit formats.
 * Zoom - Change the web map scale (any change will take effect at the next map refresh, indicated by a small timer icon at the top left of the panel).